2024 Best Instructional Media Design Schools in Kentucky

 Instructional Media Design is above average in terms of popularity with it being the #98 most popular degree program in the country.
 This means you won't have too much trouble finding schools that offer the degree.

 In 2024, College Factual analyzed 4 schools in order to identify the top ones for its Best Instructional Media Design Schools in Kentucky ranking.
-Combined, these schools handed out 46 degrees in instructional media design to qualified students.
+When you put them all together, these colleges and universities awarded 77 degrees in instructional media design during the 2021-2022 academic year.

 Choosing a Great Instructional Media Design School